-Customer relationships 5-8 years Favorable lease 20 years
+Customer relationships 5-15 years

+Favorable leases 20 years

+Licenses 20 years

 Customer relationships represent the orders, backlog and customer lists, which arise from contractual rights or through means other than contracts.
 Customer relationships are amortized using a straight-line method, as the pattern in which the economic benefits of the intangible assets are consumed or used up cannot be reliably determined.